ImOnPsycedelics/Proxy-Scanner/README.md

 ![image](https://github.com/user-attachments/assets/f591a9df-1c54-48a3-a057-338d48ea6881)

-The proxy txt must be written like
+The proxy txt that you would like to import should be written like this
 ```
 1.1.1.1:2020
 1.1.1.2:80
 1.1.1.3:76
 #paste your proxies
 ```

-Just find the txt you want to add
+Or it wont work otherwise

+if you have a txt downloaded then select it

 ![image](https://github.com/user-attachments/assets/c803079c-5fd2-4b98-9990-d16448e80314)

+As a disclaimer

-There isnt a point to getting the the source code unless your palnning on editing the code
+There isnt a point to getting the the source code or cloning the app unless your palnning on editing the code

 If you have any issues tell me

+Have fun exploring the web safely.

 This is for educational purposes I do not condone anything malicious that my app is used for.

-Have fun exploring the web safely.